Physical wellbeing: Navigating mental wellbeing & inclusion08.10.19

 2. Physical wellbeing doesn’t need to mean losing weight or getting ‘fit’ in the traditional way – being physically well is about moving your body in ways that are comfortable for you and make your body and mind feel good, rather than changing your appearance.
-Whether this through a stroll on your lunch break, cycle-to-work schemes, taking up a dance or yoga class, using the stairs or rock climbing.
+Whether this is through a stroll on your lunch break, cycle-to-work schemes, taking up a dance or yoga class, using the stairs or rock climbing.

 3. Acknowledge the connection between physical and mental wellbeing.
 While we all know that exercise can promote good mental wellbeing, employers must also be aware of the unintended consequences of focussing too heavily on physical health.
 Specifically, the impact it can have on mental health.

 Address assumptions & fight stigma